philipnightwolf/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 ---
-title: Product Order Confirmation system with Nexmo Client SDK and Sendinblue
+title: Order support system
 products: client-sdk
-description: How to build a product order confirmation system with Nexmo Client SDK and Sendinblue.
+description: How to build a product order confirmation and support system with Nexmo Client SDK and Sendinblue.
 languages:
     - Node
 ---

-# Product Order Confirmation system with Nexmo Client SDK and Sendinblue
+# Order support system

 ## Before you begin